-Limitations: Interpersonal and intercycle variation can be meaningful in patients at risk for moderately elevated FSH, which is why it has been called "Fluctuating Severely Hormone."
+Interpersonal and intercycle variation can be meaningful in patients at risk for moderately elevated FSH, which is why it has been called "Fluctuating Severely Hormone."
 The problems with FSH's sensitivity in part stem from it being a late marker of dwindling ovarian function, as summarized in Stages of Reproductive Aging Workshop + 10 conclusions (6).
-This limited predictive value is reflected in the NHANES III data, which showed 75% of women aged 40 to 44 having normal levels at less than 10 mIU/mL, even though ovarian factor is typically the rate limiting step at this age, and half of women aged 45 to 49 had levels less than 11 mIU/mL (7).
-With anti-muellerian hormone (AMH) and antral follicle count (AFC) demonstrating better predictive value for ovarian response than FSH, these are more likely to be the tests of choice (8).
-Accordingly, relative to emerging alternatives, FSH testing increasingly is seen as less valuable than it used to be for procreative testing and more useful for evaluating perimenopausal status, hypergonadotropic and hypogonadotropic hypogonadism, and central precocious puberty.
+This limited predictive value is reflected in the NHANES III data, which showed 75% of women aged 40 to 44 years having normal levels at less than 10 mIU/mL, even though ovarian function is typically the rate limiting step at this age, and half of women aged 45 to 49 years had levels less than 11 mIU/mL (7).
+Sensitivity for FSH is often worse than specificity, with findings ranging from 11-86% and 45-100%, respectively (8).
+With anti-muellerian hormone (AMH) and antral follicle count (AFC) demonstrating better predictive value for ovarian response than FSH, these are more likely to be the tests of choice (9).
+Accordingly, relative to emerging alternatives, FSH testing increasingly is seen as less valuable than it used to be for procreative testing and more useful for evaluating perimenopausal status. hypergonadotropic and hypogonadotropic hypogonadism, and central precocious puberty.